How to Create the Perfect Enclosure for Disabled and Elderly Rabbits

 Tips for Designing Rest Areas

-Disabled rabbits also need places where they can hide and feel secure.
-These should be designed so the animal can enter and exit effortlessly — for example, with wide openings or open sides.
+Safe hiding spaces:Like all rabbits, rabbits with disabilities have a natural need for places where they can retreat and feel safe.
+These should be designed so that the rabbit can easily get in and out, for example with open sides or wide entrances.

 Adapting Feeding and Drinking Areas